 6. Step-by-step procedures: Here, break down the procedures into simple, easy-to-understand step-by-step instructions.
 If applicable, include visual representations like flow charts or graphs.

-Creating standard operating procedures is the best way to keep your team on track and maximize their talents.
-With a comprehensive SOP, your team members would know exactly what to do in specific situations.
-This, in turn, would increase your team’s efficiency and productivity and improve the overall company success exponentially.
+Standard operating procedures are the best way to keep your team on track and maximize their talents.
+With a comprehensive SOP, your team members know exactly what to do and when.
+It's no secret that the secret to success is a more efficient and productive team.